-Only pre-approved personnel are to handle any firearm or to destroy problem carnivores, if the situation arises.
-A list of pre-approved personnel will be maintained by the Environment Department using procedures outlined in the firearm SOP (ENVI-920-0119).
-Whenever possible the primary shooter will be a northern aboriginal individual who is a member of the ERT and has hunting experience.
+Only Environment personnel holding a valid Possession and Acquisition License (PAL) are to handle any firearm or to destroy problem carnivores, if the situation arises.
 Direct permission must be obtained from ENR using their 24-hr emergency contact phone number: (867) 873-7181.
 Prior to destroying problem carnivores the responsible person will complete a JHA and will follow the firearm SOP (ENVI-920-0119) when performing the destruction.
 The one exception to this policy is if an indigenous trapper has been hired to trap and destroy the animal.
-In this instance, the trapper will hold a valid PAL.
+In this instance, the trapper will hold a valid PAL and will only shoot the animal after it has been trapped.